the graduate school of the morrissey college of arts and sciences

-The Graduate School of Arts and Sciences offers competitive graduate stipends in an attempt to compete for the best and brightest students, reflecting its commitment to and achievement in research and graduate education.
+The Graduate School of the Morrissey College of Arts and Sciences offers competitive graduate stipends in an attempt to compete for the best and brightest students, reflecting its commitment to and achievement in research and graduate education.

 Types of financial aid available to students include: